Tolman–Oppenheimer–Volkoff limit: Applications

-In a neutron star less massive than the limit, the weight of the star is balanced by short-range repulsive neutron–neutron interactions mediated by the strong force and also by the quantum degeneracy pressure of neutrons, preventing collapse.
+In a star less massive than the limit, the gravitational compression is balanced by short-range repulsive neutron–neutron interactions mediated by the strong force and also by the quantum degeneracy pressure of neutrons, preventing collapse.
 If its mass is above the limit, the star will collapse to some denser form.
 It could form a black hole, or change composition and be supported in some other way (for example, by quark degeneracy pressure if it becomes a quark star).
 Because the properties of hypothetical, more exotic forms of degenerate matter are even more poorly known than those of neutron-degenerate matter, most astrophysicists assume, in the absence of evidence to the contrary, that a neutron star above the limit collapses directly into a black hole.

 A black hole formed by the collapse of an individual star must have mass exceeding the Tolman–Oppenheimer–Volkoff limit.
-Theory predicts that because of mass loss during stellar evolution, a black hole formed from an isolated star of solar metallicity can have a mass of no more than approximately 10 solar masses.:Fig. 16 Observationally, because of their large mass, relative faintness, and X-ray spectra, a number of massive objects in X-ray binaries are thought to be stellar black holes.
+Theory predicts that because of mass loss during stellar evolution, a black hole formed from an isolated star of solar metallicity can have a mass of no more than approximately 10 solar masses.: Fig. 16 Observationally, because of their large mass, relative faintness, and X-ray spectra, several massive objects in X-ray binaries are thought to be stellar black holes.
 These black hole candidates are estimated to have masses between 3 and 20 solar masses.
 LIGO has detected black hole mergers involving black holes in the 7.5–50 solar mass range; it is possible – although unlikely – that these black holes were themselves the result of previous mergers.

-List of the most massive neutron stars

-Below is a list of neutron stars.
-These include rotating neutron stars and thus are not directly related to the TOV Limit.
+Oppenheimer and Volkoff discounted the influence of heat, stating in reference to work by Landau (1932), 'even [at] 107 degrees... the pressure is determined essentially by the density only and not by the temperature' – yet it has been estimated that temperatures can reach up to approximately >109 K during formation of a neutron star, mergers and binary accretion.
+Another source of heat and therefore collapse-resisting pressure in neutron stars is 'viscous friction in the presence of differential rotation.'